Configuring Windows Firewall Ports and Exceptions

 •Windows Firewall: Allow ICMP exceptions - (Allow inbound echo request)

 This rule allows a target computer to respond to ping requests.
 Ping is used by PDQ Inventory to determine the online status of a computer.
-Keep in mind that PDQ products ping the FQDN (Fully Qualified Domain Name) of a computer to determine if it is online and available.
+PDQ products ping the FQDN (Fully Qualified Domain Name) of a computer to determine if it is online and available.

 If you enable these rules via Group Policy (GPO) (recommended) you should use the following path: